25 Must-See Colorful Orchids

 Zygopetalum maculatum, also known as the Spotted Zygopetalum, is an orchid species endemic to South American countries such as Peru, Bolivia, and Brazil.
 This medium-sized, cool-growing terrestrial orchid is typically found in flat, wet, moss-covered, semi-boggy areas at 1,100 to 2,500 meters.

-• It produces fragrant flowers in spring, with each inflorescence bearing eight to twelve blooms that measure about 4-8 cm wide.
+• These multicolored orchids produce fragrant flowers in spring, with each inflorescence bearing eight to twelve blooms that measure about 4-8 cm wide.

 • The flowers are characterized by green petals and sepals with red-brown markings and a distinctive white lip marked with violet[9].